planesite113/island-beach-watch/README.md

 Having seen Spielberg's "mastermind-level" movies, have to admit, it's feeling very unworldly.
 Read comment that there could be "planting" of such ideas.
 Hmmm, really really hard to know.

 After just a short while considering the focus question, have a feeling that Polaris is strongly involved in this mystery.
-One of the most distint "orb" plots seem to be going in this direction.
+One of the most distinct "orb" plots seem to be going in this direction.
 Just a thought ;)

 ### tracker image searches
 Following are a series of screen captures from recent few days.
 Need to be more scientific about this but comppelled to get something out to chew on.
 Simple github markdown convention of a horizontal line (`***`) for separations of separately taken screenshots of the pic-in-pic from the YT stream.